sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 {% endcapture %}
 {% include gallery images=images cols=2 caption="Handbanner and Blue Ocean fan event photo (Credit: iMe SG)" %}

-IU mentioned that this was her first time experiencing an opening event, and even responded to the hand banner's message with "I came back because I liked it too".
+IU mentioned that this was her first time experiencing an opening event, and even responded to the hand banner's message with "I came back because I like you guys".
 <audio controls>
   <source src="/assets/posts/2019-12-07-concert-2019/IU-handbanner-audio.mp3" type="audio/mpeg">
 Your browser does not support the audio element.